kongxiao0532/Hackintosh-B365M-OC/README.md

 |||
 ## Known Issues
 - (UHD 630) Cannot detect monitor on HDMI port after sleeping in a dual monitor setting
-- xzhih/one-key-hidpi is not working in Big Sur, using mlch911/one-key-hidpi instead
+- ~~xzhih/one-key-hidpi is not working in Big Sur, using mlch911/one-key-hidpi instead~~
+- Some USB ports do not work after updating to macOS 11.7.

 # Screenshots
 ![About](https://raw.githubusercontent.com/kongxiao0532/Hackintosh-B365M-OC/main/res/about.png)